Open-Systems-Pharmacology/Amikacin-Model/README.md

 ## Repository files

-Within this repository, we distribute a whole-body PBPK model of  Vancomycin, that has been developed using clinical studies in adults and evaluated for its predictive performance of GFR mediated clearance in children.
+Within this repository, we distribute a whole-body PBPK model of  Amikacin, that has been previously developed using clinical studies in preterm-neonates [1] and evaluated for its predictive performance of GFR mediated clearance in term born children.

-The PK-Sim project file contains simulations of all published  clinical studies employed during model establishment and predictive simulations in pediatrics, including the respective observed data digitized.
+The PK-Sim project file contains simulations of all published pediatric clinical studies employed for model predictions in pediatrics.
+For details on the model development in pre-term neonates, quantitative model evaluation, sensitivity analysis and extensive documentation please refer to [[1](#reference)].

 ## Code of conduct